trash627/Truck_Platoon/README.md

 between the lead vehicle and the control decision taken by the follower vehicle.
 We then extend our model to a three-vehicle platoon with two follower vehicles and one lead vehicle.

-This repository includes the KeYmaera X files showing the proof of the models, the final report, and the presentation slides of the project.
+### This repository includes the KeYmaera X files showing the proof of the models, the final report, and the presentation slides of the project.

-To reproduce results:
+## To reproduce results

 1. Download KeYmaera X (https://keymaerax.org/)
 2. Upload the provided files.
 3. Run the tactical proof.

-Concepts used: Formal Methods, Model Theory, Proof Theory, Sequent Calculus.
+## Concepts used

+1. Formal Methods
+2. Model Theory
+3. Proof Theory
+4. Sequent Calculus
+5. Event-Triggered Control